rubygems/bundler/README.md

 ## Installation and usage

 See [gembundler.com](http://gembundler.com) for up-to-date installation and usage instructions

-## Gem dependency resolution

-One of the most important things that the bundler does is do a dependency resolution on the full list of gems that you specify, all at once.
-This differs from the one-at-a-time dependency resolution that Rubygems does, which can result in the following problem:

-    # On my system:
-    #   activesupport 3.0.pre
-    #   activesupport 2.3.4
-    #   activemerchant 1.4.2
-    #   rails 2.3.4
-    #
-    # activemerchant 1.4.2 depends on activesupport >= 2.3.2

-    gem "activemerchant", "1.4.2"
-    # results in activating activemerchant, as well as
-    # activesupport 3.0.pre, since it is >= 2.3.2

-    gem "rails", "2.3.4"
-    # results in:
-    #   can't activate activesupport (= 2.3.4, runtime)
-    #   for ["rails-2.3.4"], already activated
-    #   activesupport-3.0.pre for ["activemerchant-1.4.2"]

-This is because activemerchant has a broader dependency, which results in the activation of a version of activesupport that does not satisfy a more narrow dependency.

-Bundler solves this problem by evaluating all dependencies at once, so it can detect that all gems *together* require activesupport "2.3.4".

 ## Upgrading from Bundler 0.8 to 0.9 and above